 Watch your portion sizes of calorie-dense foods.
 Instead, ensure your meals consist of lots of vegetables and whole foods.

 Contrary to popular belief, it’s not just down to a lack of willpower on our part.
-In fact, the food industry deliberately engineers foods to taste the best they possibly can with the goal of overriding our internal satiety signals and encouraging us to buy and eat more.
+The food industry deliberately engineers foods to taste the best they can to override our internal satiety signals and encourage us to buy and eat more.

 Want to make losing weight feel easier?